Dancing in Maine: The Revival, Bowdoinham & Origins of Stylistic Features

 The members of Old Grey Goose have been playing together in various configurations for over 30 years.
 When they started, like so many people in the folk revival movement, they were playing music from the southern Appalachians.
 Two things happened to change that.

-The other major influence was that Dudley did some dances in Maine, at least one of which, around 1975, was attended by Doug and Elaine (who were married at the time), Greg and John.
+The other major influence was that Dudley did some dances in Maine, at least one of which, at Colby College around 1975, was attended by Doug and Elaine (who were married at the time), Greg and John.
 I believe I’ve heard Dudley mention the scruffy-looking hippies that started showing up at his dances, possibly even taking notes; I’m sure that was an accurate description!

-Independently Doug and Elaine, and Greg and John realized how much fun the dancing was and thought about how much fun it would be to start calling and playing for dances themselves.
+Independently Doug and Elaine, and Greg realized how much fun the dancing was and thought about how much fun it would be to start calling and playing for dances themselves.
 This was the beginning of the revival of traditional music and dance in Maine.
 Although major changes have happened since then, it’s still going strong.

 2020 note: In addition to taking notes, they recorded the dance.
 A couple years ago I got a copy of the recording and I can see why the dance made them so enthusiastic.